Instead of asking, what motivates us to missionary work, the starting question should be:

 2. The Plan of God: Gather the Nations.

-Revelation 7:9-11 gives us a perfect picture of the fruit of nation gathering.
+Revelation 7:9-11 gives us a perfect picture of the fruit of the gathering the nations.

 Every tribe, every tongue.